 The most active Forbes contributor Liz Ryan writes about leadership.
 She delivered 637 posts in 2017, creating more than 2 posts a day.
 Looks like being a leader truly requires you to live up to the hype.

 I got really intrigued by Liz Ryan’s posts because she is one of the most popular authors.
 So I decided to analyze the titles of her posts as well.
 Here’s what I found out:

-- Write list based posts.
+- Write list-based posts.
 The best ones contain ten or five items.
-I’ve discovered that list based posts that mention number ‘ten’ were written 160 times, and those with number ‘five’ were delivered 88 times.
+I’ve discovered that list-based posts that mention the number ‘ten’ were written 160 times, and those with the number ‘five’ were delivered 88 times.

 - ‘How-to’s’ still work very well.
-In our case, 100 articles have a word ‘how’ in them.
+In our case, 100 articles have the word ‘how’ in them.

 - Posts that tell you to “never ever do something”.
 There are 30 of those.